WildGums/Blorc.PatternFly/README.md

-# Blazor.PatternFly
+# Blorc.PatternFly

 Blazor wrappers for [PatternFly](https://www.patternfly.org/).

-To view the latest *develop* branch in action, visit the GitHub pages: http://blazorc-patternfly.wildgums.com/
+To view the latest *develop* branch in action, visit the GitHub pages: http://blorc-patternfly.wildgums.com/

 The ultimate goal of this library is to wrap all PatternFly components available.